Khushi-Bansal25/ShopX/README.md

 All 8 tests pass against the current dataset (verified during development).

-## Known limitations / questions for your trainer

-1. Is the Excel workbook the only source, or is direct SAP extraction required?
-2. Is there a promised/planned delivery date field anywhere, to compute a true on-time rate?
-Currently only `VBAP.Delivery Date` (requested) exists.
-3. How should `VTTK.Carrier` map to `LFA1.Vendor Number` — confirmed they
-   don't match in the current data.
-Is a crosswalk table coming, or should carrier stay a standalone dimension?
+   carrier stay a standalone dimension?
 4. Where would customer satisfaction / rating data come from, if required by the dashboard?